Watervliet, New York: Museum of the Big Guns (Closed)

 - Watervliet Arsenal Museum.
 I-787 north past Albany.
 Exit at 23rd St (Watervliet).
 Left at stop light, then left at next stop light (Broadway).
 South on Broadway, paralleling I-787.
 In about one mile you will pass the Main Gate for the arsenal, which is closed.
 Make the next right (3rd Ave.) and then right at the South Gate.
 Register with guards.

 Historic firepower on display, including the infamous atomic mortar and the Gulf War bunker buster, both made here.
-Note: Museum closed Oct.
-2013 by govt shutdown and did not reopen.
+Closed by govt budget-slashing terrorists in 2013.
+The museum hoped to reopen, but announced in August 2014 that it was closed for good.
 Roadsideamerica.com Report...
 [06/30/2013]

 There is an atomic cannon on display at the Watervliet Arsenel.
 If you want to take a photo of it, you have to be accompanied by one of the staff.
 It is a unique museum, housed in a building made totally of cast iron.
 With the elevation of alerts changing all the time, you may wish to call to see if the museum is open.
 It is on the grounds of the Watervleit Arsenal, an Army owned and operated facility north of Albany NY.
 This is the ONLY place in the country where large guns and cannons are made.
 The Arsenal also made the "Bunker Busters" of Desert Storm fame.
 This is a great museum, with a variety of "arms" going back to the Civil War.[Steven LJ Russo, 02/26/2005]